 - Trauma — whiplash, falls or lifting injuries

-- Minor instances like sleeping position or turning the neck quickly
+- Minor instances like posture issues such as sleeping position or turning the neck quickly

 Symptoms that often accompany neck pain include:

-- Tingling, weakness or numbness in the arms or legs
+- Tingling, numbness, or weakness in the arms or legs

 - Shooting pain into the arms or legs